tags:

 Italicize the part of the answer which is the minimum amount of information needed to answer the question.
 If the answer is a list, don't italicize the list items.

 Match the spelling of the terminology in the source unless you know it's incorrect.
 If the source says, "FlipFlop," write FlipFlop.
 If the source says, "flip-flop," write flip-flop.
+This isn't a hard set rule, but often my brain doesn't know which way to write it and so I get hung up on it.

 Ideally, you should include the question in the answer.
 Rephrase it so that the question is the first part of the answer, with the second part being the actual answer to the question.
+I might get to the point where I only include the italicized part of an answer and omit any unimportant words.

 Callout | Usage |